What exactly is a Yocto layer? There are so many meta-xxx directories — what do they all do?

 OpenEmbedded Layer Index

 Search for things like "raspberrypi", "qt5", or "nodejs" and you'll find layers that provide support.
 Before writing a recipe from scratch, always check here first.
+You can filter by Yocto release branch (Scarthgap, Kirkstone, etc.) to find compatible layers.

 Commonly Used Layers